fastforwardlabs/active-learning-cml/README.md

   ```

 #### Starting the application within CML or CDSW
-- First, specify the port in app.py.
+- First, specify the port in app.py by commenting the lines for `normal python session`
   ```
   # for normal python session uncomment below
   # server = app.server